nbesteman/template/README.md

-# translate
+# template
 These files are used to:
-Set up a standard python template for use in an SrcGIS environment.
+Set up a standard python template for use in an GIS environment.